wimols/wimols.github.io/_posts/1956-05-08-life-part-eight.md

 - Origin of life
 ---

-They haven't figured it out yet.
+<span style="color: red;">They haven't figured it out yet.
 But 3.5 billion years ago, organic molecules grouped into a primitive cell, a unit that can reproduce itself.
-That's how it all started.
+That's how it all started.</span>

 # It would be a chance event.